architmadankar/notice-app-firebase/README.md

 Digital notice board android app, that uses firebase as database.

-Have multiple logins for user and seprate admin panel.
+Have multiple logins for user and separate admin panel.

 Firebase authentication, firebase storage and realtime database is used.